hyperledger-archives/sawtooth-core/docs/source/architecture/validator_network.rst

 0MQ includes a TLS [#f3]_ like certificate exchange mechanism and protocol encryption capability which is transparent to the socket implementation.
-Support for socket level encryption is currently implemented with hardcoded server keys, to avoid needing separate identities for each validator's server socket.
-This is appropriate for a public network.
+Support for socket level encryption is currently implemented with server keys being read from the validator.toml config file.
 For each client, ephemeral certificates are generated on connect.
+If the server key pair is not configured, network communications between validators will not be authenticated or encrypted.

 .. rubric:: Footnotes